polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 ### [add]

-This slot allws you to dynamically add nodes into a destination node.
+This slot allows you to dynamically add nodes into a destination node.
 Its primary argument is the destination, and it assumes that each children is a collection of nodes it should append to the destination node's children collection.
 The reasons for this additional level of indirection, is because the **[add]** slot might have children that are by themselves slot invocations, which it will evaluate before it starts adding the children